woelkjulian/calc-commits/README.md

 This repository contains a cli tool which calculates the quotient of merge request commits and all commits of a specified gitlab project

 ## Getting started
-get the code by executing the following command at $GOPATH
+get the code by executing the following command at $GOPATH/src

 ```
 go get github.com/woelkjulian/calc-commits